-A huge amount of inspiration comes from the environment in which I am fortunate to live, but people inspire me just as much especially if their dedication, enthusiasm and emotion shines.
+A huge amount of inspiration for my work comes from the environment in which I am fortunate to live, but people inspire me just as much especially if their dedication, enthusiasm, and emotion shines.
 Residencies and commissions are a great way to interpret an artistic or academic work for a wider audience.
 I have taken commission on a variety of subjects including orchestra, steam engines and oyster restoration.